EBUKA - ART

 MEET THE ARTIST & DIRECTOR

 Hello, welcome to my page!
 I’m Ebuka and my interests include painting, music, film, and other forms of art.
-My current focus is on creating novel expressions of cultural myths and legends around the world.
-Find links to my art collection and short film (free) inspired by my art at the top of this page.

 Feel free to explore the rest of my page or follow me on social media, if you’re interested in my works.
 Cheers!